Vyxal/Vyxal/README.md

 - `jvm/src/main/scala` is where the entry file for the command line and all the JVM-specific stuff is.
 It's the `__main__.py` of the project in a sort of a way.
 - `js` is where all the JS-specific stuff is.

+Version 3.0.0-beta.3 release targets:

+- JLine PR merged (merge conflicts can be handled if needed)
+- Elements up to `ẋ` implemented
+- Some more modifiers implemented